oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

     [rolling upgrade]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting#overview" >}})
     on the domain.

-- Or as a new WebLogic image from a base OS image (similar to the `create` command).
+- Or, as a new WebLogic image from a base OS image (similar to the `create` command).
   To activate:
   - Set `--tag` to the name of the final new image.
   - Set `--sourceImage` to the WebLogic image that contains the WebLogic configuration.
-  - Set additional fields (such as the WebLogic kit and JDK locations), similar to those used by 'create'.
+  - Set additional fields (such as the WebLogic kit and JDK locations), similar to those used by `create`.
     See [Create a custom image with patches applied](#create-a-custom-image-with-patches-applied).
   - Do _not_ set `--targetImage`.
 (When
-    you don't specify a `--targetImage`, 'rebase' will use the same options and defaults as 'create'.)
+    you don't specify a `--targetImage`, `rebase` will use the same options and defaults as `create`.)

 In summary, a `rebase` preserves the original domain home's security configuration files in a Domain in Image image so that your updated images and original images can interoperate without a
 [domain secret mismatch]({{< relref "/faq/domain-secret-mismatch.md" >}})
 when they are both deployed to the same running domain.

 **Notes:**

   - A `rebase` cannot be used to update domain home configuration.
     If you need to update domain home configuration, then use `rebase` first, followed by an `update`.